fernando-mendoza/fernando-mendoza/README.md

 Skills: Go / Python / JS / Kubernetes / Docker / Bash

-- 🔭 I’m currently working on some personal projects.
+- 🔭 I’m currently working at Deloitte as Cybersecurity trainee.
 - 🌱 I’m currently learning all related with cloud native ecosystem.
 - 👯 I’m looking to collaborate on cool Startup.
 - 📫 How to reach me: me@fernandomendoza.dev